Date: 11/24/2020

 Double-reeved hoists: From 4 tons to 80 tons capacity

-*SXL and DXW are only available as double-reeved hoists
+*SXL and PDW are only available as double-reeved hoists

 Given these capacities, there are some lower capacity applications (under 40 tons) that could use a single-reeved hoist instead of a double-reeved hoist.
 Product features like large diameter hoist drums that significantly reduce hook drift can offset the need for a double-reeved solution, while still providing precision.
 If so, not only do you benefit from the lower initial cost of the single-reeved hoist, but this hoist is more compact, improving potential hook coverage.